 What can I expect during a fluoride treatment?

 Patients typically find fluoride treatments to be extremely easy, quick and painless.
 The treatment averages around 30 dollars and, used preventatively, can save vast amounts of money and time spent in the dentist’s office in the future.
 A fluoride treatment simply involves a high amount of fluoride that’s applied to the teeth usually in the form of gel, foam or varnish.
 Most varnishes are painted on and may feel sticky, but it’s a fast process and sets quickly.
-If you want to know more about what to expect at your fluoride treatment in Olathe, please contact your Olathe family dentist.
+If you want to know more about what to expect at your fluoride treatment, you may need to speak with your family dentist.

 Should I worry about any side effects of fluoride?